ISC2 CISSP

 • Important technical equipment: tools and spare parts, waste bins, extinguishers, sprinklers, fire/smoke alarms

-• Information and communications: radios, satellite phones, and contact person information
+• Information and communications: radios, satellite phones and contact person information

-The DRP should contain any information related to the logistics and their supply, whether they are available constantly in the business infrastructure, such as fire alarms, or they need to be available quickly in an emergency situation, with potential suppliers’ information for emergency care, food, and so forth.
-It is also important to specify quantities when possible; knowing how many camp beds are available will help to forecast the needs in the case of mass recruitment, for instance, and to update the DRP.
+The DRP should contain any information related to the logistics and their supply, whether they are available constantly in the business infrastructure, such as fire alarms, or they need to be available quickly in an emergency situation, with potential suppliers’ information for emergency care, food and so forth.
+It is also important to specify quantities when possible; knowing how many camp beds are available will help forecast the needs in the case of mass recruitment, for instance, and update the DRP.

 Recovery vs. restoration